How to Earn Employer and Managerial Support for your Professional MBA

 Don’t be afraid to listen: This conversation can also be a learning opportunity for you to see how your employer makes financial decisions.
 As you learn, be prepared to think on your feet and be able to provide supporting points that can line your request up with the way they view the budget.

-Mention professional development opportunities: MBA programs, especially UF MBA, prioritize your professional development.
-Whether it’s through a Global Immersion Experience, networking opportunities or speaker series, UF MBA has programming to enhance and improve your technical skills and soft skills as you become a more valuable professional.
+Mention professional development opportunities: MBA programs, especially MBA, prioritize your professional development.
+Whether it’s through a Global Immersion Experience, networking opportunities or speaker series, MBA has programming to enhance and improve your technical skills and soft skills as you become a more valuable professional.
 Make sure your employer understands the value that comes from these experiences.

 Gaining financial assistance